Ambien Addiction Treatment Center in Rome, GA

 Defining Ambien and Its Intended Use

 Ambien is the brand name for Zolpidem, which doctors prescribe to treat short-term insomnia.
 It belongs to a class of drugs called sedative-hypnotics.
 Ambien works by slowing brain activity to help people fall asleep faster.
+Ambien comes in immediate-release and extended-release forms, with a typical 5-10 mg dose taken right before bed.

 The drug is meant for short-term use only, usually 1-2 weeks.
-Taking it longer can lead to tolerance and dependence.
+Taking it any longer can lead to tolerance and dependence.

 The Science of Ambien Addiction

-Stopping Ambien suddenly can cause withdrawal symptoms like:
+Stopping Ambien suddenly can cause symptoms like:

 - Anxiety